simonmichael/haskell-links-data/README.md

 separately to minimise conflicts.

 These data snapshots are mostly read only for the haskell-links app.
-There is also a "haskell-links" data set, owned by the app, and writable via git, the web UI, etc. The app layers these data sets together, with "haskell-links" taking precedence.
+There is also a hll (haskell links library) data set owned by the app and writable via git, the web UI, etc. The app layers these data sets together, with hll taking precedence.

 Extra metadata may be stored in additional files; these are also owned by the app, and writable.